elandrum/Occlusion-Aware-Perception/EXPERIMENTAL_RESULTS.md

 **Primary Hypothesis:** *An occlusion-aware controller that treats invisible regions as risk signals will demonstrate measurably safer behavior than a reactive baseline.*

 **Validation:** Confirmed.
-Across all 10 scenarios:
+Across all 8 scenarios:
-- Minimum distance to hazards increased by 212% on average
+- Minimum distance to hazards increased by 103% on average (3.0m → 6.1m)
-- Collision rate reduced from 32% to 0%
+- Collision rate reduced from 12.5% to 0% (10 collisions in 80 baseline runs → 0)
 - STL specification φ₂ (occlusion response) satisfied by aware controller in 100% of cases vs. 0% for baseline

 **Secondary Hypothesis:** *Proactive speed reduction will improve passenger comfort by avoiding emergency braking.*

 **Validation:** Confirmed.
-Maximum deceleration reduced by 57% on average.
-Comfort specification φ₅ satisfied by aware controller in 100% of cases vs. 0% for baseline.
+Maximum deceleration reduced by 48% on average (5.0 → 2.6 m/s²).
+Comfort specification φ₅ satisfied by aware controller in 100% of cases vs. 12.5% for baseline.

 ### D.2 Contribution Analysis